AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>Here is the demonstration of this feature on the Scatter Line Chart:
 {sample}Error\_Chart\_08{sample}

-<br>To change the error color you have to use these methods:
+<br>To change the error color you have to use the following settings:

 <table width="400" border="1" class="dtTABLE">
 <tbody><tr>